MonoMono: Career

 In 1974, Monomono released their final vinyl album, The Dawn of Awareness, on Capitol/EMI in Nigeria.
 In the album they thanked Fela Kuti "for the little hint that did a good job".
 Side A included "Plain Fighting (Your Life Is What You Make Of It)", "Ipade Aladun (Yoruba)" and "Get Yourself Together".
 Side B included "Awareness Is Wot You Need", ‘Make Them (You) Realise (Everybody's Gotta Be Free)", and "Tire Loma Da Nighehin (Yoruba)".
 Monomono also released a single for EMI, "Wake Up The Dead Onez" that same year.
 Monomono's sound became popular among Nigeria's middle class youth.
 The band split apart in 1975 or 1976.

 Soundway Records reissued the first two MonoMono records in 2011: 1972's Give the Beggar a Chance (EMI) and 1974's The Dawn of Awareness (Capitol).

+Haastrup died on Tuesday 3 September 2024.